Let’s dissolve the boundary once more!

-Although this would have been a nice practice exercise for AutoCAD users, We will be using Autodesk 123D Design in this sessions, may be we will come back to this same design later using AutoCAD.
+Although this would have been a nice practice exercise for AutoCAD users, We will be using Autodesk Tinkercad for this challenge, maybe we will come back to this same design later using AutoCAD.

 Here is what the finished design looks like in 3D

 And below you will find all dimensions you need to know to replicate the design with accuracy.

 As usual, we will start with the 3D sketch we judge the most convenient to help propagate sketches into 3D.
 It depends on how you look at it.

 I will start with the sketch of the second image.

 I first need to get this sketched